VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/Self-monitoring.md

 ## Grafana Dashboard

+> **Note**: Recent revision of Grafana dashboard is designed to work with metrics produced by `vmanomaly` version [v1.18.4](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1184) or higher.

 ### Overview

 To visualize and interact with the self-monitoring metrics, `vmanomaly` provides a [Grafana Dashboard](https://grafana.com/grafana/dashboards/22337/).
 It offers an overview of service health (per job, instance) and performance metrics from different operational stages, including model behavior, reader, and writer components.